kavyamanohar/msc-reviewed-speech/DATASHEET.md

 3. **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?** If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g. geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g. to cover a more diverse range of instances, because instances were withheld or unavailable).

 	*This is a subset of speech samples collected and reviewed in [MSC app](https://msc.smc.org.in).
 Those speech samples which has received atleast three positive review scores are published here.
-The complete set in `.webm` format is available [here](https://gitlab.com/smc/msc)*
+The complete set in webm format is available [here](https://gitlab.com/smc/msc)*

 4. **What data does each instance consist of?** "Raw" data (e.g. unprocessed text or images) or features?
 In either case, please provide a description.

-	*Speech in `.wav` format is the data*
+	*Speech in raw audio format is the data*

 5. **Is there a label or target associated with each instance?** If so, please provide a description.